siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 Locally, the picture is circulation: flow bends, turns, and passes through without terminating.
 That is the spatial structure we now need to preserve.

+The condition $\nabla\cdot\mathbf{F}=0$ is therefore not the origin of anything.
+It is the mathematical encoding of a prior physical fact: transport is closed.
+The closed structure comes first.
+The vector equation is the language we later use to write it down.